 Ranging in shades from pink to purple, these vibrant and cheerful vegetables are delicious and exceptionally beneficial.
 They burst with beta-carotene, hence the name, which is a powerful antioxidant that is very significant for healthy skin, cell regeneration, and eyesight.

-It may not mean much to you said like this, but if you think about what pink carrots do on a cellular level and how they impact your body, especially when combined with a regular workout, you will be astounded by what these treasures of nature can do.
+If you think about what pink carrots can do on a cellular level and how they can help your body, especially when combined with regular exercise, you will be amazed at how good they are.

 Restoring cells isn’t a small thing; it means a lot when you work out.
 This means that pink carrots help your cells repair themselves, giving you healthier organs and improving your overall body function.

-Moreover, a body that functions optimally is full of energy, ready for more challenges and testing new limits.
-Pink carrots are an excellent snack both before and after your workout.
+A body that functions optimally is also full of energy, ready for new challenges and testing new limits.

 Turnips

-They will give you a stronger body which is the base for a successful workout session.
+They will give you a stronger body, the base for a successful workout session.
 Don’t get me wrong, the main point of working out is to give you more strength and help you get healthier, so a strong body isn’t a prerequisite to start working out.
-However, combined with regular workout sessions, turnips can do wonders for your muscles and bones.

 On the downside, turnips aren’t as versatile as other pink veggies, but they do very well on salads, so don’t waste an opportunity to include them in your daily diet.